wgheidrich/MaPa/README.md

 - `--complex`: enable complex number mode
 - `--no-vars`: disable processing of variables
-- `--unknown`: enable parsing of expressions with undefined variables
+- `--unknown`: enable expressions with free (i.e. unknown) variables

-A simple example is shown below; the expression syntax is exactly as described above.
+The calculator reads lines from standard input and processes them with the `parse` method as described above.
+A simple example is shown below, but the other examples from above can be used one-to-one.

 ```Python
 % mapa-calc --unknown